hatemosphere/reth-indexer-quickwit/README.md

 ## Overview

-reth-indexer achieves ~70x performance improvement over JSON-RPC based indexers by reading directly from Reth's database.
+reth-indexer is reading directly from Reth's database.
 It indexes blockchain events into Quickwit (a distributed search engine) and exposes them through a standard Ethereum RPC interface.

 ### Key Features